luniehq/lunie/README.md

 ### Unit tests

-Voyager is using [Jest](https://facebook.github.io/jest) to run unit tests.
+Voyager uses [Jest](https://facebook.github.io/jest) to run unit tests.
+You can run _all_ the unit tests with the following command:

 ```bash
 yarn test:unit
 ```

-You can run the unit tests for a single file (e.g., PageValidator.spec.js) whenever there are changes like this:
+For a single test file (e.g. `PageValidator.spec.js` ) run the unit tests like this to watch the tests whenever there are changes:

 ```bash
 yarn watch PageValidator